christopherobin/mage/lib/modules/ident/Readme.md

 module:
     ident:
         engines:
-            # configuration for all the engines we want to use
+            # Configuration for all the engines we want to use

-            userlogin:             # the name we give to the engine
+            userlogin:             # The name we give to the engine
-                type: userpass
+                type: userpass     # The type of engine
                 access: user       # Authenticated users can access up to "user" level user commands.
                 config:
-                                   # engine specific config
+                                   # Engine specific config

-            dashboardlogin:        # the name we give to the engine
+            dashboardlogin:        # The name we give to the engine
-                type: ldap
+                type: ldap         # The type of engine
                 access: admin      # Authenticated users can access up to "admin" level user commands.
                 config:
-                                   # engine specific config
+                                   # Engine specific config
 ```

 The example above shows you all patterns for authentication.
 Feel free to name the engines anything